-Any student in the JD program may earn a Specialization in Environmental and Natural Resource Law by undertaking a course of study that thoroughly prepares them for a demanding practice in environmental or natural resource law in a global environment.
-Eligible students receive a letter from the faculty certifying that he or she has completed the Faculty's Specialization Environmental and Natural Resource Law.
-No official notification is made on a student's academic transcript.
-Students may, however, at their discretion note achievement of the Specialization on their C.V.s.
+Students in the JD program may earn a Specialization in Environmental and Natural Resource Law by undertaking a course of study that thoroughly prepares them for a demanding practice in environmental or natural resource law in a global environment.
+Eligible students receive a certificate that they have completed the Specialization.
+No official notation appears a student's academic transcript.
 The Specialization is not available to graduate (LLM or PhD students), although such students may enroll in some of UBC's environmental and resources law courses.

 In order to earn the Specialization certification, a student must compete the following three requirements:

 1. One foundational course: Complete either Natural Resources Law (392B) or Environmental Law (387C);

 2. One international law course: Complete one of the following: International Law and Natural Resources (398D), International Environmental Law (323D), Marine Resources Law (318D), Sustainable Development Law (386), or another course with relevant international law content (including an individual directed research paper) upon approval of the Director of the Centre for Law & the Environment.

 3. Two additional courses: Complete at least two of the following courses, excluding any course used to fulfill the requirements in sections 1-2 above:

 - Corporate Social Responsibility and the Law (306D)

 - Environmental Law Workshop (390)

 - Forest Law (395)

 - Fisheries Law (396)